Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 A Original version from Ascalon
 This version was planned as part 1 of three along the whole campaign.
 Unfortunately, the other parts never were finished, so the quest ends with a cliffhanger in BG1.
 B Tweaked version by Kerzenburgforum
 With blessings from Ascalon, the end is tweaked so that there is no hints to following events and the quest really ends in BG1.
 In addition, the artefact can be handed in at two places for both good and evil paths; Wostok's body and Lugosch' journal can be brought to temple (good path).
-For BGT and EET, for the good path there will be a small follow-up in the slums of Athkatla if Wostok was brought to the temple and the artefact was given to one of teh two options in BG1.
+For BGT and EET, for the good path there will be a small follow-up in the slums of Athkatla if Wostok was brought to the temple and the artefact was given to one of the two options in BG1.
 The resulting weapon can be upgraded by both Cromwell and Cespenar.

 There is a short walkthrough for the quest in docs/walkthrough_serpents_of_abbathor.txt.